ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 An entity can take on multiple RATS roles (e.g., Attester, Verifier, Relying Party, etc.) at the same time.
 The combination of roles can be arbitrary.
-For example, in this Composite Device scenario, the entity inside of the lead Attester can also take on the role of a Verifier, and the outside entity of Verifier takes on the role of a Relying Party.
+For example, in this Composite Device scenario, the entity inside the lead Attester can also take on the role of a Verifier, and the outside entity of Verifier can take on the role of a Relying Party.
 After collecting the Evidence of other Attesters, this inside Verifier verifies them using Endorsements and Appraisal Policies (obtained the same way as any other Verifier), to generate Attestation Results.
-The inside Verifier then sends the Attestation Results of other Attesters, whether in the same conveyance protocol as the Evidence or not, to the outside Relying Party.
+The inside Verifier then sends the Attestation Results of other Attesters, whether in the same conveyance protocol as the Evidence or not, to the outside Verifier.

 In this situation, the trust model described in {{trustmodel}} is also suitable for this inside Verifier.